The Thrive Clan logoThe Thrive Clan

 In Resilience Intelligence, this is the entire analytical framework — mapping how a disruption at the Strait of Hormuz propagates through fuel prices into food systems, or how interconnected vulnerabilities across UK infrastructure amplify rather than simply add.

 In the decision engine: The LastPrompt engine applies cascade logic through interdependency multipliers — when cohesion is low, diplomacy outcomes are dampened; when infrastructure is weak, sustenance shocks amplify.
-Risk in the simulation is compound, not additive.
+Risk in the engine is compound, not additive.
 The same structure that maps energy chokepoints models organisational fragility.

 Chronosymbiosis